amziepickles/amziepickles/README.md

-- 👋 Hi, I’m @amziepickles
+- 👋 Hi, I’m Amy!
-- 👀 I’m interested in epigenetics
+- 👀 I’m interested in epigenetics and precision medicine
-- 🌱 I’m currently learning bioinformatics
+- 🌱 I’m a recent MSc Bioinformatics Graduate
-- 📫 How to reach me amziepickles@gmail.com
+- 📫 How to reach me maylouisehayward@gmail.com

 <!---
 amziepickles/amziepickles is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.